jbachorik/jafar/README.md

 Very much a work in progress.
 The goal is to be able to parse JFR files and extract the event data in programmatic way with the least effort possible.

+## Tl;DR
+Allow quickly wiring JFR with interface based handlers using bytecode generation.
+I was nerdsniped by @nitsanw and quickly thrown together this more or less a PoC.

 ## Usage
 The main idea is to define a handling interface which corresponds to a JFR event type.
 The linking is done via `@JfrType` annotation.
 For convenience, there is a `JfrEvent` interface which can be extended to define the event handling interface.